box/box-python-sdk-gen/docs/shield_information_barrier_segment_members.md

 This function returns a value of type `ShieldInformationBarrierSegmentMember`.

-Returns a new shield information barrier segment Member object.
+Returns a new shield information barrier segment member object.